EricWiener/husky-navigation2-docker/husky-simulator/README.md

 ### To enable networking and access ROS topics from outside the docker image

 Add `--network="host"` to the `docker run` command.

+## Other
+You can use `install_local.sh` to quickly install the required packages on a local computer.